-The BBU GmbH, BFA and Ministry of Interior offer information on entry into the territory, documentation, protection plans, and administrative procedures through specially designated webpages in multiple languages, primarily Ukrainian, Russian, English, and German.
-The office of the Refugee coordinator, Andreas Achrainer, who is also CEO of BBU GmbH, also works together with administrators of Ukrainian telegram groups in Austria and shares relevant information, e.g. information about extension of residence permits.
+The BBU GmbH, BFA and Ministry of Interior offer information on entry into the territory, documentation, protection plans, and administrative procedures through specially designated webpages29 in multiple languages, primarily Ukrainian, Russian, English, and German.
+Additionally, the BBU Ukraine hotline provides information on a multilingual hotline.30 The office of the Refugee coordinator, Andreas Achrainer, who is also CEO of BBU GmbH, also works together with administrators of Ukrainian telegram groups in Austria and shares relevant information, e.g. information about extension of residence permits.

 The majority of Ukrainians is familiar with smartphones, apps, and QR codes.
 Written info sheets are therefore not as popular for this group or are not used.
-However, there is a large group, especially people above 60/70 years, who are not reachable via Youtube videos or social messenger groups.
+However, there is a large group, especially people above 60/70 years, who are not reachable via YouTube videos or social messenger groups.
 This group uses phone hotlines and personal contact is more important.
 The relevant information material is prepared in a multimedia and multilingual format.
-There have been improvements in communication processing in 2022 and over the last year.
+There have been improvements in communication processing in 2022 and in 2023.
+In the meantime, the information channels are running well.
+Among other things, the staff of the coordination unit keeps an eye on updating the official websites of the ministry of the interior, the federal office of foreign affairs as well as the basic care offices of the federal states.